uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 srun --mpi=pmix_v3 -N 2 pw.x -nk 4 -i pw.scf.silicon.in
 ```

-The below output shows that the workflow has been distrbuted across 2 nodes, with a total of 4 pools.
+The below output shows that the workflow has been distributed across 2 nodes, with a total of 4 pools.
 The computations are performed based on these above-mentioned parallel execution configuration.
 Also, displays the metrics such as parallelization, overall performance, and successful job completion status.
 Note that the results only display essential information to aid in understanding the execution of this multi-node job.
 And, the `sacct` report indicates that the job is allocated with 4 CPUs across 2 nodes, and was completed successfully.

 ```bash
 $ cat multinode_27108398.out